mariadb-corporation/MaxScale/Documentation/Protocols/NoSQL.md

 Now you should shutdown MaxScale and add the entries
 ```
-nosqlprotocol.authentication=required
+nosqlprotocol.authentication_required=true
-nosqlprotocol.authorization=enabled
+nosqlprotocol.authorization_enabled=true
 ```
 and start MaxScale.

-The `nosqlprotocol.user` and `nosqlprotocol.password` can be removed but as they will be ignored with `nosqlprotocol.authentication = required` being present, it is not mandatory.
+The `nosqlprotocol.user` and `nosqlprotocol.password` can be removed but as they will be ignored with `nosqlprotocol.authentication_required=true` being present, it is not mandatory.

 If you now try to create a user when not having been authenticated or